 Contributions from the Community

-Rather than use vinegar in the mixture ( which is terrible for the soil ) to combat powdery mildew, use whole milk and water.
+Rather than use vinegar in the mixture ( which is terrible for the soil ) to combat powdery mildew, use whole milk and water and spray over plants.

 It’s best to spray and protect the leaves before there is an issue.
 Keep in mind when it is humid, leaves are more prone to having mildew issues.
 The whole idea is to coat the leaves on both sides.
 Spray once a week, unless it rains, in which case you just spray once again.